Rough notes on using European trains for bicycle touring

 - If there is space you can just hang out in the bike car.
 Otherwise, find your numbered seat and claim it.

 - You can buy tickets at kiosks, which accept credit cards, contactless payment (Apple Pay), and euro coins.
+There is also a phone app that works well.

 - You need a ticket for yourself and a separate one for your bike.